anonymous-conference2021/Co-evolution-of-ML-Pipelines/README.md

-The results of the coupling are shown in the following plots of the commit and pull request level analysis.

 * Step1:
 you have to download all the projects, we used in the analysis of the coupling in pull request level mentioned in the file "Pull_request_projects.csv".